raqbit/AnimalEssentials/README.md

 4. When doing particle commands, the particles will go to the animal's location on execution.
 If the animal moves during the animation, the particles will not follow the animal.
 5. /ae tp does not work correctly with multiple players.
 6. A player is a null mob instead of a player.
+7. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)

 ### Fixed